telerik/ajax-docs/api/server/Telerik.Web.UI/RadTimeView.md

                 RadTimeView control.
 You can then list the contents of the template between the opening and closing <AlternatingTimeTemplate>
                 tags.

-###  FooterTemplate `ITemplate`

-Gets or sets the template for the footer section of the
-            RadTimeView control.

-#### Remarks
-To specify a template for the footer section, place the
-                <FooterTemplate> tags between the opening and closing tags of the
-                RadTimeView control.
-You can then list the contents of the template between the opening and closing <FooterTemplate> tags.The ShowFooter property must be set to true for this property to be visible.

-###  HeaderTemplate `ITemplate`

-Gets or sets the template for the heading section of the RadTimeView
-            control.

-#### Remarks
-Use the HeaderTemplate property to control the contents of
-                the heading section.
-The appearance of the header section is controlled by the HeaderStyle property.To specify a template for the heading section, place the
-                <HeadingTemplate> tags between the opening and closing tags of the
-                RadTimeView control.
-You can then list the contents of the template between the opening and closing <HeadingTemplate> tags.The ShowHeader property must be set to true for this property to be visible.

-###  TimeTemplate `ITemplate`

-Gets or sets the template for the heading section of the RadTimeView
-            control.

-#### Remarks
-Use the HeaderTemplate property to control the contents of
-                the heading section.
-The appearance of the header section is controlled by the HeaderStyle property.To specify a template for the heading section, place the
-                <HeadingTemplate> tags between the opening and closing tags of the
-                RadTimeView control.
-You can then list the contents of the template between the opening and closing <HeadingTemplate> tags.The ShowHeader property must be set to true for this property to be visible.

-###  ForeColor `Color`

-Gets or sets the foreground color (typically the color of the text) of the
-            RadTimeView control.

-#### Remarks
-Use the ForeColor property to specify the foreground color
-                of the RadTimeView control.
-The foreground color is usually the color of the text.
-This property will render on browsers earlier than Microsoft Internet Explorer version 4.Note: On browsers that do not support styles, this property is rendered as a FONT element.

 ###  BackColor `Color`